 How Far Can a Subwoofer Be from a Soundbar?

-You can place your Subwoofer as far as the wires will allow.
+You can place the Subwoofer as far as the wires will allow.
 You can place your wireless Subwoofer as far as you like.
-However, for best sound, it is a good idea to put them close together, especially for 2.1 and 3.1 systems.
+However, for better sound, it is a good idea to put them close together, especially for 2.1 and 3.1 systems.

 Can I Put The Subwoofer In A Cabinet?

 Subwoofers are best listened to in the front room.
 You may wonder if they could be stored in cabinets or on shelves in your entertainment center.

 This is a common question since subwoofers are not something you want to be looking at constantly.